Data Privacy Compliance Solutions

 5. What is re-identification risk and how is it measured?

-Re-identification risk refers to the likelihood that anonymized data can be linked back to an individual using quasi-identifiers.
-IRI FieldShield includes a built-in scoring module that statistically evaluates this risk, helping you take further anonymization steps if necessary.
+Re-identification risk refers to the likelihood that masked or unmasked data can be linked back to an individual using either direct, or indirect (quasi-) identifiers.
+IRI FieldShield includes a built-in scoring module that statistically evaluates this risk, helping you take further de-deidentification or anonymization steps, for the direct or indirect identifiers, respectively.

 6. Can IRI data masking tools support multiple compliance laws at once?